k-rheault/agentic-ai-with-semantic-kernel/README.md

 This sample demonstrates how to build a multi-agent AI system using [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
 The system includes three agents:

 - **Planner** – creates a plan based on the user's input.
-- **Reviewer** – reviews the plan and provides feedback ot the planner.
+- **Reviewer** – reviews the plan and provides feedback to the planner.
 - **Executor** – carries out the plan step by step when prompted.

 The solution follows a **human-in-the-loop** approach: before executing the plan, agents present it to the user for step-by-step approval.